Romanysoft/NumberHelper/README.md

 ### How to use:

 ### License:
-Pretty much the BSD license, just don't repackage it and call it your own please!
+Pretty much the GPL-3.0 license, just don't repackage it and call it your own please!

 Also if you do make some changes, feel free to make a pull request and help make things more awesome!